universal-model/universal-model-angular/docs/API.md

     useStateAndSelectors<V extends new (...args: any[]) => any>(
       componentInstance: InstanceType<V>,
-      subStateMap: { [key: string]: SubState },
+      subStateOrStateGetterMap: { [key: string]: SubState | StateGetter },
       selectorMap: { [key: string]: ComputedRef }
     ): void

-makes given Angular component instance to use sub-state(s) and selectors given in subStateMap and selectorMap and makes changes to given sub-state(s) and selectors to update the view.<br/>
+makes given Angular component instance to use sub-state(s), state getters and selectors given in subStateOrStateGetterMap and selectorMap and makes changes to given sub-state(s), or state getter(s) and selectors to update the view.<br/>
 **Note!** If you call only getStateAndSelectors() and forget to call useStateAndSelectors(), your view won't be reactive and does not update.